Master Bath Makeover

 3) Break up numerous tiles at a time and remove it with a floor scraper. ...

 4) Remove the mortar from the underlayment by hammering.

 The Easier Way

 Buy or rent a Hammer Drill (a power drill that has an impact feature) with a chisel bit to break up the tiles.
-This is a much easier way.
+Using this power tool is a much easier way.

-An Easier Way to Remove Stuck Floor Tiles Using a Hammer Drill.
+An Easier Way to Remove Stubborn Floor Tiles Using a Hammer Drill.

-After removal of all floor tiles and having the area ready for tub placement, make sure your drains are properly situated and inspect for any leaks.
-Most drains lines are now PVC and they are susceptible to joint breaks.
+After you remove the floor tiles and have the area ready for tub placement, make sure your drains are properly situated and inspect for any leaks.
+Most drains lines are now PVC, and they are susceptible to joint breaks.
 If you find they are leaking water, it's the perfect time to repair while accessible.
-Living in the southern US there's always the threat of termite infestation, and since I do my own pest prevention, I applied a generous amout of Termidor to the soil around the drain pipes
+Living in the southern US there's always the threat of termite infestation, so I applied a generous amount of Taurus to the soil around the drain pipes

 Needed items: What, Why, Where

 Protect your hearing.
 With all the banging, it gets pretty noisy

 Home Depot, Lowes, Amazon Ebay